FunCongWang/ForEukmetaT/README.md

 # ForEukmetaT
-This repository include data and R code for analyzing metatranscriptomics data from 36 forests across China
+This repository includes data and R code for analyzing metatranscriptomics data from 36 forests across China